carlosdagos/purescript-malaga-demo/presentation.md

 #### Interop

-Why would we need such a thing?
+- Why would we need such a thing?

+We don't want to rewrite the wheel!

-Foreign Function Interface (FFI)
+- Foreign Function Interface (FFI)

+It's as simple as placing a file of the same name next to the PureScript file with a `.js` extension, and using `exports` accordingly.
+Let's see an example.

 ---